Australian Institute of Health and Welfare (2022) Alcohol, tobacco & other drugs in Australia, AIHW, Australian Government, accessed 01 February 2023.

 The National Drug and Alcohol Research Centre (NDARC) Drug Trends program monitors trends in drugs across Australia.
 Information is collected from a range of sources including annual interviews with people across Australia who regularly inject drugs through the Illicit Drug Reporting System (IDRS) and those who regularly use ecstasy or other stimulants through the Ecstasy and Related Drugs Reporting System (EDRS).
 The IDRS and EDRS sample is a sentinel group that provides information on patterns of drug use and market trends.

-The EDRS uses a similar methodology to the IDRS in that it monitors the price, purity and availability of ‘ecstasy’ and other drugs such as methamphetamine, cocaine, gamma-hydroxybutyrate (GHB), d-lysergic acid (LSD), 3,4-methylendioxyamphetamine (MDA) and ketamine.
-It also examines trends in the use and harms of these drugs (Peacock et al. 2020).
+The EDRS uses a similar methodology to the IDRS in that it uses annual interviews with people who regularly use ecstasy and other stimulants.
+The EDRS monitors the price, purity and availability of ‘ecstasy’ and other drugs such as methamphetamine, cocaine, gamma-hydroxybutyrate (GHB), d-lysergic acid (LSD), 3,4-methylendioxyamphetamine (MDA) and ketamine.
+It also examines trends in the use and harms of these drugs (Sutherland et al. 2021b).

-It is important to note that the results from the IDRS and EDRS surveys are not representative of consumers and drug use in the general population, The aim of these data are intended to provide evidence that is indicative of emerging issues that warrant further monitoring.
+It is important to note that the results from the IDRS and EDRS surveys are not representative of people who use illicit drugs or the general population.
+The aim of these data are intended to provide evidence that is indicative of emerging issues that warrant further monitoring.

 Further information about the Drug Trends program.